 Real exchange rate The level of the exchange rate taking account of inflation differences.

 Real expenditure Expenditure measured in constant prices, i.e. after taking account of inflation.

 Real wage The return, or wage, to employees, measured at a constant price level.

 Recession A period in which national output and income decline.
 A recession is usually defined as two consecutive quarters of negative growth.

-area extending beyond one country.
+Regional integration An economic policy intended to boost economic activity in a geographical area extending beyond one country.

 Remuneration The costs of personnel including salaries, housing allowances, car allowances and other benefits received by personnel.

-Repurchase (repo) rate The rate at which the Reserve Bank lends to commercial banks.
+Repurchase (repo) rateThe rate at which the Reserve Bank lends to commercial banks.
 Repurchase agreements Short-term contracts between the Reserve Bank and private banks in the money market to sell specified amounts of money at an interest rate determined by daily auction.

 Reserves (foreign exchange) Holdings of foreign exchange, either by the Reserve Bank only or by the Reserve Bank and domestic banking institutions.
 Residence-based income tax system A tax system in which the worldwide income accruing to a resident of a country is subject to the taxes of that country.
 Saving The difference between income and spending.